What is 'boyfriend air'? The meaning behind the *gross* phenomenon going viral on TikTok

 Feel "dirty" and not in a fun way after seeing your partner?
-It could be the 'boyfriend air' theory at play...
+It could be TikTok's 'boyfriend air' theory at work...

-Boyfriend air: a couple embrace, with swirls of orange and red around them/ in a blue check template
+Boyfriend air: an illustration of a couple embracing, with an aura around them/ in a pink and cream textured template

-Now, we've come across our fair share of weird and wonderful trends on the app, from style movements like the clean-girl and vanilla-girl aesthetics to NSFW code terms like the 'mascara' trend—but this latest boyfriend-related phenomenon really takes the cake.
+Now, we've come across our fair share of weird and wonderful trends on the app, from style aesthetics like the 'Tomato Girl' and Barbiecore to NSFW coded terms like the 'mascara' trend and 'speed bump' sex position—but this latest boyfriend-related occurrence truly trumps them all.

-'Boyfriend air' is the newest entry to TikTok's growing vocabulary and it's understandably sparking a bit of discourse and a whole lot of confusion.
-So, allow us to clue you in on the theory currently going viral—but be warned, if you've got a boyfriend this might be a glass-shattering read for you...
+'Boyfriend air' is the newest entry to TikTok's growing vocabulary (joining the likes of 'side-eye') and it's understandably sparking quite a bit of discourse.
+So, allow us to clue you in on the viral and rather ick-worthy theory—but be warned, it might leave you looking at your partner in a whole new light...

 What is 'boyfriend air'?

-Well, it's definitely not a cutesy trend like the golden-retriever boyfriend dating term, that's for sure.
-From our TikTok sleuthing, we've deduced that the 'boyfriend air' meaning is that spending long periods of time with a partner (particularly male), can affect your physical appearance—and not in a good way.
+Don't be fooled into thinking it's just some cutesy dating trend, like the golden-retriever boyfriend term, that we're dealing with here.
+In fact, it couldn't be further from it as, from our TikTok sleuthing, we've deduced that the 'boyfriend air' meaning is basically where spending long periods of time with a partner (particularly male), can affect your physical appearance—and not in a good way.

 As one TikToker explained: "I am so happy people are now talking about boyfriend air because I actually thought I was going crazy.
 I spent a lot of time at my boyfriend’s apartment in New York, and I remember taking a full-body shower every morning, waking up and thinking, ‘I feel so dirty.'"